 If you want to do some light maintenance between professional visits, you can take a few simple steps.
 First and most importantly, turn off the power to your outdoor unit at the breaker box.
 Safety first!
 Next, clear away any leaves, grass clippings, dirt, or other debris from around the unit.
 It’s a good idea to maintain about two feet of clear space around it at all times.
 Once the area is clear, you can use a garden hose with a gentle spray nozzle to rinse the fins from the outside.
 Avoid using a high-pressure stream, as it can easily bend the delicate aluminum fins and restrict airflow.

-When It’s Time to Call a Pro
+Know When It’s Time to Call a Professional

 While a gentle rinse can help, it won’t remove the stubborn grime that builds up deep within the coils.
 For a true deep clean, it’s always best to call a professional.
 Technicians have specialized, non-acidic cleaning solutions that safely dissolve dirt and buildup without damaging the coils.
 They can also properly clean the coils from the inside out, which is far more effective than just spraying the exterior.
 Including this service as part of a professional maintenance plan ensures your system runs at peak performance, consumes less energy, and lasts longer.

-Simple Tips to Keep Coils Clean Longer
+How to Keep Your Coils Cleaner for Longer

 You can help your coils stay cleaner between professional services with a few easy habits.
 The single most important thing you can do is change your indoor air filter regularly.
 A clogged filter allows dust and debris to bypass it and settle directly on your coils.
 Check your filter monthly and replace it when it’s dirty.
 You should also pay attention to your landscaping.
 Keep shrubs, plants, and grass trimmed back at least two feet from your outdoor unit to promote good airflow and prevent debris from getting sucked in.
 If you have pets or live in a dusty area, you may need to be even more vigilant.